 The Share Purchase Agreement has fixed the exchange ratio for the Otic ordinary and preferred shares, as described more fully in the section entitled "Terms of the Share Purchase Agreement-Exchange Ratio," beginning on page 103 of this proxy statement.
 Any changes in the market price of Tokai common stock before the completion of the Otic Transaction will not affect the total number of shares Otic securityholders will be entitled to receive pursuant to the Share Purchase Agreement.
 Therefore, if before the completion of the Otic Transaction the market price of Tokai common stock increases from the market price on the date of the Share Purchase Agreement, then Otic securityholders could receive Otic Transaction consideration with substantially more value for their shares of Otic capital stock than the parties had negotiated for in the establishment of the exchange ratio.
-In addition, under Otic's organizational documents, the allocation of Tokai common stock among Otic's preferred and common shareholders will be based on the average closing price of Tokai's common stock on the NASDAQ Global Market over the twenty trading days ending the third trading day prior to the closing of the Otic Transaction.
-If the market price of Tokai's common stock increases, the number of shares issued at closing of the Otic Transaction to Otic's common shareholders will be increased and the number of shares issued to Otic's preferred shareholders will be correspondingly decreased.
+In addition, under Otic's organizational documents, the allocation of Tokai common stock among Otic's preferred and common shareholders will be based on the average closing price of Tokai's common stock increases, the number of shares issued at closing of the Otic Transaction to Otic's common shareholders will be increased and the number of shares issued to Otic's preferred shareholders will be correspondingly decreased.
 Stock price changes may result from a variety of factors, including, among others, general market and economic conditions, changes in Tokai's businesses, operations and prospects, market assessments of the likelihood that the Otic Transaction will be completed, the timing of the Otic Transaction, regulatory considerations and other risk factors set forth or incorporated by reference in this proxy statement.
 Many of these factors are beyond Tokai's control.